 The Growth Management Act (GMA) distinguishes between urban and rural areas by defining the level of services appropriate for each.
 Within the Urban Growth Area (UGA), land is expected to be served by the full range of public services necessary to support urban communities.
 In contrast, land in the Rural Area and Natural Resource Lands are intended to receive a more limited set of services that align with and help maintain rural character.

-The Greater Maple Valley/Cedar River subarea consists primarily of Rural Areas and Natural Resource Lands, as designated in the King County Comprehensive Plan.
+The Greater Maple Valley/Cedar River subarea consists almost completely of Rural Areas and Natural Resource Lands, as designated in the King County Comprehensive Plan.
 Unlike incorporated cities that manage their own local services, this unincorporated area is governed by King County.

 Residents in the subarea typically receive utility services from special purpose districts or private providers, rather than directly from the County.
-State, regional, and King County Comprehensive Plan policies intentionally limit the expansion of urban-level services into rural areas, reinforcing the expectation that only rural levels of service be provided.
+State, regional, Countywide Planning, and King County Comprehensive Plan policies intentionally limit the expansion of urban-level services into rural areas, reinforcing the expectation that only rural levels of service be provided.

 The following sections provide general information about services and utilities within the subarea.
 While not exhaustive, this overview includes additional detail on telecommunications and law enforcement—two priority topics identified by the community.